luHub/VPL/binnacle/NOTES.md

 # NOTES

+## Reading Backus,Dijkstra

+I kind of share some Backus mindset regarding equational reasoning to certain extent.
+Mine is more vectorial reasoning. time to read more

 ## Thoughts

 There are some points of views that worth to explore, going back to Edsger Dijkstra that might bring some insights to VPL.